Beliavsky/Fortran-tools-on-GitHub/README.md

 [FORTRAN77_to_Fortran90](https://github.com/Koushikphy/FORTRAN77_to_Fortran90): converts old fixed source FORTRAN 77 code to free form Fortran 90 code using Python, by Koushikphy

 [fossil](https://github.com/nrwade0/Fossil): Fortran IDE designed in Python by someone eager to learn Fortran but in an easy and accessible way, by nrwade0

-[Fortran Package Manager for Visual Studio](https://github.com/everythingfunctional/fpm-for-VS): adds options and menu entries for building, running and testing your Fortran project using the Fortran Package Manager (fpm), by everythingfunctional

-[fpm](https://github.com/fortran-lang/fpm): Fortran Package Manager (fpm) is a package manager and build system for Fortran, from fortran-lang

 [fsource](https://github.com/mwallerb/fsource): Fortran static analysis tool written in pure Python, by mwallerb